Frederick P. Stluka

 • Business Tier

 The business tier consists of Java components.
-Access from the presentation tier is via Java servlets.
+Access from the presentation tier is via Java servlets implementing REST Web Services.
 Access to the data tier is via JDBC using a shared pool of connections.
 The Xerces XML parser and Xalan XSLT/XPath processor format XML to send to the presentation tier.

 • Data Tier

-• Enhanced a VB, RDO, and Oracle 7.3 application to track the inventory and distribution of drugs.
+• Enhanced a VB, RDO, and Oracle application to track the inventory and distribution of drugs

-• Developed a Web-based reporting system using Perl 5, DBI, and Oracle 7.3 database.
+• Developed a Web-based reporting system using Perl, DBI, and Oracle database

 1996-Present: Webmaster and Linux System Admin for the Bristle Software Web site (http://bristle.com).

-• Installed and administer the Linux server running Apache Web server, Tomcat, SMTP, DNS, etc.
+• Installed and administer Linux servers running Apache Web server, Tomcat, MySQL, SMTP, DNS, etc.

-• Author the Web pages to house my collection of thousands of tips and techniques on topics including Java, XML, Windows, Unix, VB, ASP, C++, SQL, X, Perl, HTML, Lotus Notes, and VAX/VMS.
+• Author the Web pages to house my collection of thousands of tips and techniques on topics including Web Programming, Cloud Computing, Java, JavaScript, XML, SQL, Unix, Mac, Windows, VB, ASP, C++, Perl, HTML, Lotus Notes, and VAX/VMS

-• Wrote my own mailer to do the list mailings, most recently in Javamail, previously in VB directly using the SMTP protocol.
+• Wrote my own mailer to do the list mailings, most recently in Java using javamail classes, previously in VB using the SMTP protocol directly

-1996-Present: Developing and supporting open source Java and JavaScript libraries, including:
+1996-Present: Developing and supporting the Bristle Software open source Java and JavaScript libraries, including:

 • Applications: Image scaler, URL downloader